Wakeel-The-Scientist/Flask-To-Do-List-API/README.md

-# Flask To-Do List API Report
+# Flask To-Do List API

 ## Overview
 This project implements a **REST API** using Flask to manage a **To-Do List**.
 The API allows users to perform CRUD operations (Create, Read, Update, Delete) on a list of tasks.